1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Feeder inside](../assets/images/head_neo_feeder-inside_web.jpg)

-!!! warning
+!!! warning "Retraction Settings"

     Make sure that you set the retraction distance and speed to the correct values for a direct drive!
     In general, it's supposed to be something around 1mm retraction distance for direct drive systems like the **Neo**.
 The profile from Anycubic has this setting set to 6mm though, which is *way* too much for the direct drive!
 If you set the distance to a value which is too high (e.g. the default 6mm for the **Go** as a bowden drive), the melted filament might be pulled back too far and reaches the PTFE tube which might get clogged then.
-    You can find some more informations about this topic in the section [Retraction Settings](../calibration.md#retraction-settings) of the chapter [Calibration](../calibration.md).
+    You can find some more informations about this topic in the section ["Retraction Settings"](../calibration.md#retraction-settings).

 ??? tip "Feeder Gear Pressure"